GSA/fedramp-automation/src/validations/rules/rules.md

 # FedRAMP OSCAL System Security Plan Validation Rules

-## Related Documents

-### rules.xml

-The [`rules.xml`](rules.xml) document defines business rules for FedRAMP SSPs.
-These are cast as English prose assertions.
-References to related FedRAMP documentation are present when possible.

 FedRAMP business rules have been inferred from
 FedRAMP documents,
 FedRAMP OSCAL SSP documentation,